tripathydevjyoti/OpenQSL/README.md

 # Quantum Speed Limit (QSL) for the Bose-Hubbard Model

 This repository contains Julia code to compute the Quantum Speed Limit (QSL) for the Bose-Hubbard model.
 The QSL is computed using out-of-time-ordered correlators (OTOCs) and Renyi entropy to analyze the scrambling behavior of bosonic systems.
+For detailed explanation of the source function [View the documentation](./github.pdf)

 ---